Science of Oil Spills Training Now Accepting Applications for Spring 2015

-DECEMBER 9, 2013 -– NOAA's Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled a Science of Oil Spills (SOS) class for the week of March 3-7, 2014, at NOAA's Gulf of Mexico Disaster Response Center in Mobile, Ala.
+JANUARY 15, 2015 -– NOAA's Office of Response and Restoration, a leader in providing scientific information in response to marine pollution, has scheduled a Science of Oil Spills (SOS) class for the week of April 27–May 1, 2015 in Houston, Texas.

-We will accept applications for this class through Friday, January 17, 2014, and we will notify applicants regarding their participation status by Friday, January 31, 2013.
+We will accept applications for this class through Friday, February 27, 2015, and we will notify applicants regarding their participation status by Friday, March 13, 2015, via email.

 SOS classes help spill responders increase their understanding of oil spill science when analyzing spills and making risk-based decisions.
 They are designed for new and mid-level spill responders.